PirateRoberts98/PirateRoberts98/README.md

 **He/Him**

-### Hello, My names Robert Conrad, im a Computer Engineering (Managment Option) student at University of Ottawa with interests in robotics, tech ethics, computer vision and application of technology for creative use (media transfer, graphics, VR\AR).
+### Hello, My names Robert Conrad, im a Computer Engineering (Managment Option) student at University of Ottawa with interests in robotics, tech ethics, computer vision and application of technology for creative use (media transfer, graphics, VR\AR) and unique interfaces.

 ## Behind the Git Blame